 What Is a Forex Broker for Beginners?

-A broker is a financial services company that provides a platform for buying and selling assets.
+A broker is a financial services company that provides a platform for buying and selling financial assets.
 A forex broker provides a platform for foreign exchange trading.

 How Does a Forex Broker for Beginners Work?